packiaraj81/autocomplete-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a simple search bar component with auto complete fuctionality.
+The suggestion can be selected using the keyboard or the mouse.

 ## Available Scripts